intel/cc-oci-runtime/documentation/Using-VPP-and-COR.md

 ## Example: Launch two Clear Containers using VPP

-To use VPP, use Docker to create a network which uses the OVS-DPDK switch.
+To use VPP, use Docker to create a network which will make use of VPP.
 For example:

 ```